Job-Bouwhuis/WinterRose.WinterForge/README.md

-# Stream-Based Object Serialization and Deserialization — WinterForge
+# Stream-Based Object Serialization and Deserialization WinterForge™

 WinterForge is a flexible and human-friendly object serialization system that works around your project, not the other way around.